Water Well Drillers Licensing Program

-To obtain a driller’s license for the first time, contact DCNR’s Bureau of Topographic and Geologic Survey at 717-702-2017.
+To obtain a driller’s license for the first time, contact the DCNR Bureau of Geological Survey at 717-702-2017.
 You will be assigned a four-digit license number that will serve as your log-in name for WebDriller.

 The license year runs from June 1 to May 31 of the following year, and license renewals should be made online through WebDriller.
 The cost for a license is $60 each year, and rig permits are $20 each.

 Water Well Completion Reports

 Drillers are required by law to submit information about the construction details of the water well to the state and to provide the same construction information to the well owner.

-Drillers can fill out required completion reports for the Bureau of Topographic and Geologic Survey on WebDriller.
+Drillers can fill out required completion reports for the Bureau of Geological Survey on WebDriller.
 By entering data directly into the system, drillers speed up the process of sharing that information with the public.
 The data can then be used to better protect groundwater resources.

 Entering Accurate Records

 An accurate completion report of a water well provides a written record about the well that will long survive the memory of the driller or well owner.
 The report may ultimately be used to make important decisions about the well.